Requiem (Lloyd Webber): History and reception

 It was a new venture for Lloyd Webber, the composer of numerous musicals, to create a piece of traditional classical music.
 The music mixes Lloyd Webber's melodic and pop-oriented style with more complex, sophisticated, and at times even austere forms.

 An initial draft of Requiem was heard during the 1984 Sydmonton Festival, after which Lloyd Webber spent an additional half-year polishing the work.
 The premiere took place on 24 February 1985 in St. Thomas Church, New York; the conductor was Lorin Maazel, and the three soloists were Plácido Domingo, Sarah Brightman (Lloyd Webber's wife at the time), and Paul Miles-Kingston.

 Requiem won the 1986 Grammy Award for Best Classical Contemporary Composition.
 The most popular segment of Requiem has been the Pie Jesu, which became a hit single and has been recorded by numerous artists.

-On 20 July 2013, Lorin Maazel revisited Requiem at The Castleton Festival.
+On 20 July 2013, Lorin Maazel revisited Requiem at the Castleton Festival.
 Featured performers were soprano Joyce El-Khoury, tenor Tyler Nelson, and treble Tommy Richman.

+Since then the work has been rarely, if ever, performed live.

 Pie Jesu

 The best-known part of Lloyd Webber's Requiem, the "Pie Jesu" segment, combines the traditional Pie Jesu text with that of the Agnus Dei from later in the standard Requiem Mass.
 It was originally performed by Sarah Brightman, who premiered the selection in 1985 in a duet with boy soprano Paul Miles-Kingston; a music video of their duet was created as well.
 The performance by Brightman and Miles-Kingston was a certified Silver hit in the UK in 1985.
 Brightman later rerecorded the track for her Classics album in 2001.

 Pie Jesu has since been recorded frequently outside of the parent Requiem.
-Notable solo artists include Sarah Brightman, Jackie Evancho, Sissel Kyrkjebø, Marie Osmond, Anna Netrebko, Amira Willighagen and Michelle Bass.
+Notable solo artists include Sarah Brightman, Hayley Westenra, Sissel Kyrkjebø, Marie Osmond, Anna Netrebko, Amira Willighagen, Michelle Bass, Aled Jones and Malakai Bayoh.
 Charlotte Church sang it on her best-selling debut album, Voice of an Angel (1998).
 Angelis, a children's choir, sang it on their eponymous debut album Angelis (2006).
-Moe Koffman recorded the Pie Jesu on his recently re-issued album Music for the Night (1991) with Doug Riley.
+Moe Koffman recorded the Pie Jesu on his re-issued album Music for the Night (1991) with Doug Riley.

 The Pie Jesu was voted number 91 in the Classic 100 Twentieth Century countdown in 2011 on the Australian ABC Classic FM radio station.

-In his Requiem, Lloyd Webber combined the text of the traditional Pie Jesu with that of the version of the Agnus Dei formerly appointed to be used at Requiem Masses: